278 words

 - Address Format:

-are used.
-NAT allows multiple devices on a private network to share a single publicIPv4
+IPv4addresses, techniques likeNetwork Address Translation (NAT)are used.
+NAT allows multiple devices on a private network to share a single publicIPv4address.

 IPv6: The Future of Networking